 What Is A Counselor?

-A counselor is a support system, a positive influence, and a confidant for people in struggling relationships.
+A counselor is a support system, a positive influence, a mental health expert, and a confidant for people in struggling relationships or dealing with other problems.
 They can be the key to making a relationship work after many years of challenges and pain.
 The average couple endures six years of marital problems before seeking help from a licensed professional.
 This is entirely too long, as a relationship counselor can help guide their clients to a healthy and happy relationship.
 Seeking help from a couple's counselor can lead to positive outcomes in a very short period, so don't wait!